 Military life is a challenge, but there's an app for that.
 We polled our staff and asked our readers what free apps make their military lives just a little bit easier.
-And while not all of these are created specifically military apps, what they do and how they help fits just right with the military lifestyle.
+And while not all of these are created specifically for the military, what they do and how they help fits just right with the military lifestyle.

 Sandboxx.
 For service members, Sandboxx can be a great way to connect with their unit buddies over a social media network built just for them.
 But for spouses, family members and friends, Sandboxx also provides an easy-to-use and inexpensive postal mail service.
 Use the app to take a photo and write a message, and Sandboxx will print and send to your service member wherever he or she is stationed a snail mail version of your note.
 That's the perfect combination of mobile tech and old-school style.
 Although the app is free, the mail service carries a fee.
 Available on iTunes and Google Play.

 Military.com Pay App.Gone are the days of figuring out your pay by piecing together data from confusing online military pay tables.
-The Military.com Pay App lets you calculate your base pay, BAH and any other entitlements or special pays with just a few taps.
+The Military.com Pay App lets you calculate your base pay, BAH and any other entitlements or special pays with just a few taps and it keeps you up to date on any news impacting pay.
 Available on iTunes and Google Play.

 Base Directory.
 Everyone knows it can be tricky and frustrating locating services on any given base, even if you've lived there a long time.
 Base Directory has compiled location information for more than 15,000 services on military bases worldwide.
 Simply search for the base, pick the service category, and see the listings.
 Available on iTunes and Google Play.

 WhatsApp.
-Use this messaging app to exchange text messages and phone calls with your spouse while he is deployed.
+Use this messaging app to exchange text messages and phone calls with your spouse while he or she is deployed.
 Best part?
-If you miss a call from him, you can use the app to call him back (provided you are both in an area with WiFi).
+If you miss a call, you can use the app to return the call (provided you are both in an area with WiFi).
 Score.
 Available on iTunes and Google Play.

 Military.com Transition App.
 Is leaving the military in your near future?
 The Military.com Transition App gives customizable checklists to make your transition smooth.
 With regular reminders and all the power of Military.com's wealth of benefits, jobs and education knowledge, this app can help you get a handle on one of the most chaotic and uncertain parts of military life.
 Available on iTunes and Google Play.